 You do not have to write a thesis of what the employee has done.
 You may want to mention the specific outstanding thing(s) he or she has done to warrant the thank you email.
 Or in the case of a general thank you email for doing one's duty, just mention the fact that the employee is highly valued and appreciated as a member of the staff of the company.

-Email Sample 1: Writing Thank you Emails to Employees [for Good Presentation]
+Email Sample 1: Writing Appreciation Emails to Employees [for Good Presentation]

 Subject Line: Thank You Joey!